 AI Traffic Share: two exemplary forecasts

-To better understand this assessment, we calculated two possible forecasts for the AI Traffic Share based on our data.
+To better understand this assessment, we calculated two possible forecasts for the AI Traffic Share based on our data up to the third quarter of 2025.

 Two different growth forecasts for the average AI Traffic Share based on our historical data: linear/optimistic vs. further slowdown/pessimistic

-Assuming linear growth based on the most recent quarter-on-quarter growth (33%, Q3 ‘25) yields an optimistic scenario of a 3.89% AI Traffic Share in Q4 2027, while assuming continued growth at the same rate of growth decline (avg. -50% QoQ) yields a pessimistic scenario of a 1.69% AI Traffic Share in the same quarter.
+Assuming linear growth based on the quarter-on-quarter growth data up to this point (33%, Q3 ‘25) yields an optimistic scenario of a 3.89% AI Traffic Share in Q4 2027, while assuming continued growth at the same rate of growth decline (avg. -50% QoQ until Q3 ‘25) yields a pessimistic scenario of a 1.69% AI Traffic Share in the same quarter.

 Meaning that even if we are optimistic, that would be a meager figure.

-Taken together, our historical and forecast data clearly indicate that the primary focus of AI optimization should be on visibility in generated responses (mentions and citations), rather than generating website visits.
+Thus far, our original forecasts for Q4 2025 – Ø1.49% (optimistic) and Ø1.39% (pessimistic) – are quite consistent with the actual AI traffic share of Ø1.40% measured for Q4 2025.
+Both our historical and forecasted traffic data therefore give us a clear indication: The primary focus of AI optimization should be on visibility in generated responses (mentions and citations), rather than generating website visits.

 Google counter-check: The search engine’s traffic for comparison